Sylvexia/dl_cnn_hw1/report.md

 - Appending the training set copy and thinks that it's part of the data augmentation: During the training, it's kind of a sampling process, so it won't work.
 - Not reading the documentation or overly rely on the prompt that AI gives me.
 Sometimes if you just scraping the curface, it's easy to make stupid mistakes that would cost you like 2 days.
 - Using WSL as my first development, which turns out running on linux natively would be signigicantly faster.
 It seems like even on WSL, it still use CUDA that embedds in windows.
 And it makes anything related to data transform significantly slower.
-- Falling into the rabbit hole of browsing instead of actually do stuff or spending time actually know what I'm doing.
+- Falling into the rabbit hole of browsing instead of actually do stuff.
 - Procrastination.
 I could've try more thing, or doing more ablation study.
+While it's actually give me more time to think and have more ideas on this project.

 ## Things I can improve or try

+- Trying test-time-validation (TTL), it's seems like this technique can also squeeze out some accuracy.
+However, it's harder to implement or harder to understand for me.
+- Read and save the model config to have more fined-grained experiment management, there's too much thing done on-the-fly and not present in this report.
+- Learning how efficientnetv2 work, it's still a interesting topic for me.
+- Trying training efficientnetv2 without pretrained model, while I'm about to end the homework and now I think I should've done this.
+- Trying variety of learning rate scheulers.
 - Using Kaggle and utilizing the distributed training for getting faster result.
 (But modularizing the code seems a bit of a pain)
-- ~~Using the lab GPU without any permission, for my own greed.~~
+- ~~Steal the lab GPU without any permission, for my own greed.~~
 - Doing more ablation study.
 I tend to doing things on the fly and forget what exactly I was aiming for.
 - Using tensorboard for realtime visualization.
-(It feels bad after I'd done the visualizing part and then seeing this.)
+(It feels bad after I'd done the visualizing part and then seeing this.).
+Or trying out more framework.
+It seems like fast.ai has dominate the kaggle competition for quite some time.

 ## Final Thoughts

 For me, implementation plays huge parts for my learning habits.
 If I cannot implement what I've learned, then I mostly may have not have that level of understanding of the domain knowledge.
+While implementing these kind of project, I constantly searching on the Internet and use various tools to learn a lot of stuff on the fly.
+Also sorry for the late submission of the homework, recently there's too much things going on my life while I was trying to complete my report.
+I'm still trying to find a balance in my life.